Percy Harvin: Track and field

 In 2000, at the age of 12, he was a member of the National Champion 4 × 100 m relay team in the Midget (11–12) Age Group.
 Harvin was also a standout track athlete at the Landstown High School.
-He became the first athlete in 69 years to capture five state titles at 2005 Virginia Class AAA state meet, winning the 100 meters, with a time of 10.69 seconds, 200 meters, with a time of 21.59 seconds, long jump, with a leap of 7.15 meters, and in triple jump, with a leap of 14.50 meters.
+At the 2005 Virginia Class AAA state meet he became the first athlete in 69 years to capture five state titles, winning the 100 meters with a time of 10.69 seconds, 200 meters with a time of 21.59 seconds, long jump with a leap of 7.15 meters, and in triple jump with a leap of 14.50 meters.
 He captured the 2005 Virginia Class AAA indoor title in triple jump, with a leap of 14.70 meters.
 He also won the 2004 state title in long jump as a sophomore with a leap of 7.14 meters.
 As a result of various incidents, Harvin was suspended from athletic competition by the Virginia High School League (VHSL).
 The suspension prevented Harvin from competing in the VHSL Group AAA State Indoor Track Meet at George Mason University that year.
 His loss, after becoming the first athlete to win five state track titles in the same meet during his junior year, was a huge blow to his high school track team.

 Harvin's personal bests are 10.43 seconds in the 100 meters, 21.19 seconds in the 200 meters, and 7.40 meters in long jump.